nus-cs2103-AY2425S1/ip/docs/README.md

 Goodbye.
 Hope to see you again soon!
 ```

 Thank you for using FriendlyBot!
-Feel free to leave me some comments on my GitHub: https://github.com/limyixiang/ip
+Feel free to leave me some comments on my [GitHub](https://github.com/limyixiang/ip).